High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Abstract

-Using data supplied by LUMA, PREPA, and the DOE along with publicly available data, we construct present day (2024) and future (2030) Puerto Rico test systems, where the future system includes planned generation and storage projects.
+Using data supplied by LUMA, the Puerto Rico Electric Power Authority (PREPA), and the U.S. Department of Energy (DOE), along with publicly available data, we construct present day (2024) and future (2030) Puerto Rico representative systems, where the future system includes planned generation and storage projects.
 We then analyze several planning scenarios with varying future load levels, fuel supply assumptions, materializations of currently planned additions to the generation and storage fleets, and allowable new technologies.
-Our results from these studies indicate that given the recent relaxation of interim renewable goals for the near future in Puerto Rico, an optimal portfolio for Puerto Rico's future power system includes at least 1.5 GW of new H-class combined cycle (CC) capacity in addition to planned generation projects.
-This addition is needed primarily to replace unreliable legacy thermal units rather than to serve new load.
-The new CC investments eliminate modeled load shedding in the bulk system and restore a robust reserve margin, even under stressed load and outage conditions.
+Across the scenarios examined and under study assumptions, we found that least-cost portfolios that maintain modeled reliability targets include approximately 1.5 GW or more of new H-class combined cycle (CC) capacity in addition to currently planned projects.
+These additions are needed primarily to replace unreliable legacy thermal units rather than to serve new load.
+The new CC investments eliminate modeled load shedding in the bulk system and restore a robust reserve margin, even under stressed load and outage conditions.\\